 - Operational Procedures for Encrypting Transmissions of CHD

 - Security Patch Installation Policies

-You can a get full list of suggested topics by downloading this white paper, but please note that this list serves as an overview of what policies and procedures should be documented and implemented when pursing PCI compliance, and it is not an all-encompassing list.
+This list serves as an overview of what policies and procedures should be documented and implemented when pursing PCI compliance, and it is not an all-encompassing list.
 For more information on the specific details of what needs to be included in each policy or procedure, we encourage you to review the current PCI DSS or contact your QSA.